Fix: Nvlddmkm.sys Blue Screen BSOD Error in Windows 7

 BSOD Solution 2: Fix bad and corrupted registry

-Should you have any questions about nvlddmkm.sys blue screen error, please leave us your message in the comment section below.
-Also please share your experiences with this problem, including possible solutions.
+Should you have any question or idea about nvlddmkm.sys blue screen error, please leave us your opinions in the comment section below.
+Also please share your experiences in dealing this problem with us, including possible solutions.
 New findings can help others, or maybe we can help you if you tell us your problems.